 Going Coastal Cabanas and More gets everything set up for you on the beach.
-Chairs, a cabana, fire pit, logs, fire starter and even s’mores.
+Chairs, a cabana, a fire pit, logs, a fire starter, and even s’mores.
 All you have to do is show up!

-This was an awesome way to watch the sunset out over the Gulf of Mexico while sitting around a fire and roasting marshmellows.
+This was an awesome way to watch the sunset out over the Gulf of Mexico while sitting around a fire and roasting marshmallows.

 All About Fun Charters